Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis: Benchmark Planes and Scans

 \section{Benchmark Planes and Scans}

 In this section, we discuss the results of our numerical analysis regarding the impact of the theoretical and experimental constraints on the parameter space of the cS2HDM, with a special focus on the eEDM experimental upper bound, the DM direct detection limits, and the LHC Higgs data.
 In \cref{sec:num_edm} and \cref{sec:num_dd}, we discuss the results from a scan over the parameter space of the model.
 We generated random parameter points and tested them against theoretical and experimental constraints as described in Section \ref{sec:constraints}.
-The values for each free parameter (see \cref{eq:freeparas}) of the parameter points were selected within the intervals summarised in \cref{tab:scan_ranges}.
-Afterwards, in \cref{sec:num_lhc} we compare the sensitivity of LHC cross section measurements of the 125~GeV Higgs boson to CP-violating couplings, and compare it to the sensitivity of eEDM experiments.
+The values for each free parameter (see \cref{eq:freeparas}) of the parameter points were selected within the intervals summarised in \cref{tab:scan_ranges}. \TB{In this parameter scan, all points were required to satisfy the theoretical, collider, and EWPO constraints, except for DM direct detection and eEDM bounds.
+These two constraints were instead studied in detail using the scan results in order to investigate their impact on the parameter space.
+In practice, the direct detection limits turned out to not exclude any parameter point due to the cancellation mechanism (see \cref{sec:directdetection}), while the parameter points excluded or allowed by the eEDM are explicitly indicated in \cref{fig:edmexamples} and \cref{fig:DD_EDM}.
+After discussing the results of the parameter scan}, in \cref{sec:num_lhc} we compare the sensitivity of LHC cross section measurements of the 125~GeV Higgs boson to CP-violating couplings, and compare it to the sensitivity of eEDM experiments.